andrew/ultimate-awesome/README.md

 - [Xcode-Guide](https://github.com/mikeroyal/Xcode-Guide) - Xcode Guide.
 - [awesome-machine-learning-atomistic-simulation](https://github.com/m-k-S/awesome-machine-learning-atomistic-simulation) - An overview of literature that discusses the use of machine learning for atomistic simulations.
 - [awesome-saas](https://github.com/nekanero/awesome-saas) - A curated list of Software as a Service (SaaS) tools.
-- [awesome-nym](https://github.com/notrustverify/awesome-nym) - A curated list of resources about Nym.
 - [awesome-uc](https://github.com/open-source-uc/awesome-uc) - A curated list of awesome UC projects, software, tools and material.
 - [awesome-drone](https://github.com/Pana/awesome-drone) - A list of drone develop resource.
 - [awesome-brazilian-youtubers](https://github.com/rcarubbi/awesome-brazilian-youtubers) - ▶️ An awesome list of awesome Brazilian YouTubers that teach about technology.
 Tutorials about web development, computer science, machine learning, game development, cybersecurity, and more.